gerardbm/sigma-theme/README.md

 - `breadcrumbs`: true or false to show the breadcrumbs.
 - `nextprev`: true or false to show links for the next/previous posts.
 - `share`: true or false to show the share buttons.
-- `sidebar`: false to hide the sidebar, right or left to show it.
+- `sidebar`: right or left to show the sidebar.
 - `sticky`: true or false to make the sidebar sticky on scroll.
 - `rouge`: true to load the rouge CSS.
 - `order`: customize the posts order in the loops.